School of Psychology

 +44 (0) 1772 89 3428

-Cath has been teaching and conducting research in the School of Psychology since 1999 and is the course leader for the MSc Psychology Conversion.
+Cath is the course leader for the MSc Psychology Conversion and has been teaching and conducting research in the School of Psychology since 1999.
 She is a member of the University Review Panel, which carries out validations and quality assurance reviews within the University.
 Cath’s research interests focus on social psychology topics such as gender, discourse and well-being.
 She is currently conducting research on experiences of mindfulness.
 Her teaching mainly focuses on teaching research methods and applied psychology to undergraduate and postgraduate students.
-Cath is a Fellow of the Higher Education Academy and is the Honorary Secretary of the British Psychological Society’s Qualitative Methods in Psychology (QMiP) Section.
+Cath is a Senior Fellow of the Higher Education Academy and is the Honorary Secretary of the British Psychological Society’s Qualitative Methods in Psychology (QMiP) Section.

 PhD Psychology, Manchester Metropolitan University, 2003

 Sullivan, C. and Forrester, M.A.
 (2019) (Eds.)
 Doing Qualitative Research in Psychology: A Practical Guide.
 London: Sage.

 Gibson, S., and Sullivan, C. (2018).
 A changing culture?
 Qualitative methods teaching in UK psychology.
 Qualitative Psychology, 5(2), 197-206.